General Program Questions

 How does BTR help graduates obtain teaching positions with the Boston Public Schools after the program?

 BTR has a full-time Director of Alumni Relations and Placement who facilitates the placement process for all Residents, starting at the beginning of the residency year.
-In addition, BTR partners closely with the BPS Office of Human Capital to ensure that each cohort of Residents matches the projected hiring needs of the district.
+In addition, BTR partners closely with the BPS Office of Human Capital to ensure that each cohort of Residents matches the district’s projected hiring needs.
 During the Residency year, BTR works with principals and recruiters to facilitate the hiring process, and BPS hosts several hiring fairs during the year.

 What kinds of people does BTR seek for the program?
 Am I a good match?